Modified Adjusted Gross Income (MAGI) - based institutional Apple Health

 Apply online at the Washington Healthplanfinder website.
 On the Additional Screening Questions page, answer yes to question that asks if anyone in the household needs long-term care and indicate that you or the applicant is residing in a hospital or other medical facility setting.

-Send a follow-up email to K01App@hca.wa.gov and provide the following information:
+If free Apple Health coverage is not approved, send a follow-up email to K01App@hca.wa.gov and provide the following information:

 - Subject line: "K01 App - Child's first name and last name"